 Kevin Yang | Youth Programs Coordinator

-Kevin is a Hmong American writer and performer who was born and raised in the Twin Cities.
+Kevin Yang is a Hmong American writer and performer who was born and raised in the Twin Cities.
 Kevin is a graduate of Hamline University where he majored in Political Science and minored in Urban Studies.
 In addition, he also spent 4 months studying abroad in Chiang Mai, Thailand.
 Kevin is a member of Speakers of the Sun, an APIA identified spoken word collective based in the Twin Cities.
-He also represented Minnesota at the Brave New Voices (BNV) spoken word festival in 2011 and represented Hamline University twice at the College Union Poetry Slam Invitation (CUPSI) in 2012 and 2014.
-Kevin finds great inspiration unraveling his experience as a Hmong soul born in the United States.
-Kevin carries an enormous passion to help young people develop and share art because he knows how instrumental it has shaped his own life.
+He also represented Minnesota at the Brave New Voices (BNV) spoken word festival in 2011.
+Kevin has acted in several Hmong language films and has had his own short film selected to screen at the Qhia Dab Neeg Film Festival.
+One of his greatest passions is helping young people develop and share their art, which he has been doing at Intermedia since 2014.

 Sami Pfeffer | AmeriCorps Promis Fellow - Youth Development

 Sami Pfeffer is an artist who's work challenges folks to experiment with “safe” discomfort in the hopes that the participants then gain a better understanding of how to manage their reactions when faced with future “unsafe” discomforts.
 In addition to making art, they make gender, mistakes, and hopefully, change.